Holiday House, 2019

 Some particular images that stand out include:

 - Being forced from home.
 Norm, his parents and older siblings had to wait for several hours for the train that would take them from their comfortable home to confinement in a place not yet identified.
 Norm was wearing his Cub Scout uniform that day and carrying his beloved baseball bat and glove.
 Then a military police officer approached and ordered him to surrender the bat, stating that it could be used as a weapon.
-As they boarded the train and reality set in, Norm, for the first time in his life, saw his father cry.
+As they boarded the train and reality set in, for the first time in Norm’s life he saw his father cry.

 - Norm’s adventures at Heart Mountain.
 Norm learned to ice skate, sledded in the snow, played baseball every day this was possible, was an avid scout, climbed Heart Mountain, killed a rattlesnake, made good friends, and had a devoted teacher—a Quaker volunteer—who helped him devise learning strategies to help with his dyslexia.
 He also had the very difficult experience of fearing for his mother’s health when she suffered from a heart condition and was hospitalized.